sileod/tasksource/README.md

 Huggingface Datasets is an excellent library, but it lacks standardization, and datasets often require preprocessing work to be used interchangeably.
 `tasksource` streamlines interchangeable datasets usage to scale evaluation or multi-task learning.

-Each dataset is standardized to a  `MultipleChoice`, `Classification`, or `TokenClassification` with canonical fields.
+Each dataset is standardized to a  `MultipleChoice`, `Classification`, or `TokenClassification` template with canonical fields.
 We focus on discriminative tasks (= with negative examples or classes) and do not yet support generation tasks as they are addressed by [promptsource](https://github.com/bigscience-workshop/promptsource).
 All implemented preprocessings are in [tasks.py](https://github.com/sileod/tasksource/blob/main/src/tasksource/tasks.py) or [tasks.md](https://github.com/sileod/tasksource/blob/main/tasks.md).
 A preprocessing is a function that accepts a dataset and returns the standardized dataset.
 Preprocessing code is concise and human-readable.

 ### Installation and usage:
 `pip install tasksource`